ccprog/crosswordsearch/README.md

 Crosswordsearch is compatible with Worpress 3.6 and above.
 It requires PHP 5.3 or above and a MySQL DBMS that supports InnoDB tables.

 All modern browsers as well as Internet Explorer 8 and newer are supported.
+The Gutenberg editor interface requires current browsers, as does Gutenberg itself.

 ### Installation in Wordpress